ghengeveld/angularjs-workshop/README.md

 dependencies are required:

 * Node.js, version 0.8+
+* Git, for checking out the source code of this project.
+If you don't have Git installed on your pc/laptop you can also just download the source by clicking on download button in Github.
+This will download a zip file containing the source.

 All other libraries, tools and packages can be installed automatically - see 'Installing dependencies' sections below for more information.